belumume/code-genesis-play/docs/blueprint_plan_roadmap/AI Genesis Engine_ Project Blueprint v1.0.md

 ### **1.2.
 Goals & Objectives**

 * **Primary Goal:** Win the $10,000 Grand Prize in the Lovable AI Showdown by creating the most compelling and "limit-pushing" application.
-* **Secondary Goal:** Win the $10,000 model-specific prize for Claude 4 Opus by building an application that masterfully showcases its unique, synergistic capabilities (agentic coding, persistent memory, and creative reasoning).
+* **Secondary Goal:** Win the $10,000 model-specific prize for Claude 4 Sonnet by building an application that masterfully showcases its unique, synergistic capabilities (agentic coding, persistent memory, and creative reasoning).
 * **Demonstration Objective:** Produce a polished, \~3-minute video demonstrating the entire end-to-end process: from a single-sentence prompt to a live gameplay session of the generated game.

 ### **1.3.
 Scope**